 Reviewer #2: The manuscript "Metabolic profiling reveals organ-specific flavone accumulation in Scutellaria and identifies a scutellarin isomer isoscutellarin 8-O-β-glucuronopyranoside" was submitted to Plant Direct for publication.
 The present study investigates three types of organs (roots, stems, and leaves) in different species of Scutellaria and draw conclusions on the distribution of the necessary enzymes, especially with regard to the occurrence of 4'-hydroxy- and 4'-deoxyflavones.
 The study is well-planned and concise and also the experimental details are satisfactory, with only a few exceptions, leaving only a few points to be improved/clarified from my side.
-Thank you for your kind comments.
+Thank you for your kind comments!

 Major points: One major point which needs improvement is the first part of the results section.
 Here it would be better to not repeat results as given in the table (e.g. with standard deviation) but give ranges or total contents (as the authors did anyway).

-Thank you for the comment.
+Thank you for the comment!
 We have reworked much of the first section of the results to avoid repeating specific data points included in Table 1.
-In regards to reporting total contents, while revising our manuscript, we found that in most cases, total content changes are mostly due to high accumulation of only 1 or 2 specific flavones.
-Thus, instead of reporting ranges of concentrations or total contents, we opted to make this section more analytical by calculating significance values relative to S. baicalensis and have rewritten in line 216-218 of result section, 226-235, and 257-261.
+In regards to reporting the total contents, while revising our manuscript, we found that in most cases, total content changes are mostly due to high accumulation of only 1 or 2 specific flavones.
+Thus, instead of reporting ranges of concentrations or total contents, we opted to make this section more analytical by calculating significance values relative to S. baicalensis and have rewritten in line 216-218, 226-235, and 257-261 of the result section.
 We hope that this change has improved the conciseness and clarity of this section.

 With regard to tables 1 and 2, the concentrations of 0.00 {plus minus} 0.00 µmol/g fresh weight should be changed to n.d. for not detected.
 Furthermore, tables 1 and 2 should be combined and the concentration of isoscutellarein 8-G calculated using the calibration curve of the isomer scutellarin.
 The tentative quantitation should then by mentioned in the Table legend or indicated by an asterisk and mentioned at the bottom of the table.

-Thank you for the comment.
+Thank you for the comment!
 We have replaced 0.00 to n.d. in Table 1 and 2 as suggested.
 We agree with the reviewer’s suggestion to merge Tables 1 and 2.
 Since the UV absorbance spectra of isoscutellarein 8-G and scutellarin are different (Fig. S2), isoscutellarein 8-G concentrations calculated using scutellarin as a reference may be inaccurate, and potentially mislead readers with a tentative quantification.
-Thus, we reported peak area of isoscutellarein 8-G in table 1 and added extra note about the unit of isoscutellarein 8-G at the bottom of table 1.
+Thus, we reported peak area of isoscutellarein 8-G in Table 1 and added extra note about the unit of isoscutellarein 8-G at the bottom of Table 1.

 Another major point is the missing chromatograms.
 As the determination of flavonoid concentrations is the basis of the study, a figure showing chromatograms of a standard solution and each investigated species should be given.
 One option would be to expand Figure 4 making the current Figure 4 a part of the new figure.